MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Spain/how-to-create-report-349.md

 ## To correct warnings for Report 349

-1. In the **Customer/Vendor Warnings 349** page, select the line for the relevant customer.
+1. On the **Customer/Vendor Warnings 349** page, select the line for the relevant customer.
 2. Make the appropriate changes to the line.

     The following table describes the key fields for correcting a 349 declaration that includes a credit memo.